 This Plan is an amendment to the 1992 North Bethesda/Garrett Park Master Plan.
-It builds upon the recommendations of the 1992 Master Plan for the Grosvenor-Strathmore area and advances Montgomery County's goal of transit-oriented development at Metro stations to keep up with the county's housing demand in a sustainable manner.
+It builds upon the recommendations of the 1992 Master Plan for the Grosvenor-Strathmore area and advances Montgomery County's goal of transit-oriented development at Metro stations to keep up with the County's housing demand in a sustainable manner.

-The Plan area contains approximately 117 acres of land which includes the Grosvenor-Strathmore Metro Station, Strathmore Hall, and the residential communities of Symphony Park, Strathmore Park Condominiums, Parkside Condominiums, Stoneybrook Townhouses, the Meridian at Grosvenor Station, and Avalon at Grosvenor Metro.
+The Plan area contains approximately 117 acres of land, including the Grosvenor-Strathmore Metro Station, Strathmore Hall, and the residential communities of Symphony Park, Strathmore Park Condominiums, Parkside Condominiums, Stoneybrook Townhouses, the Meridian at Grosvenor Station, and Avalon at Grosvenor Metro.
 The Plan area is close to natural areas; however, it lacks central gathering spaces, connectivity and active recreational amenities.
 The Metro site is the only parcel currently under consideration for redevelopment.
-It is also one of the few remaining undeveloped sites at a Metro station in the county.
+It is also one of the few remaining undeveloped sites at a Metro station in the County.

 The Plan recommends increasing and concentrating future growth at the Metro site.
-The 1992 Master Plan recommended up to 1,403 units for the 45-acre Metro Parcel, of which 545 units are remain unbuilt.
-This Plan recommends rezoning the Metro site from Residential R-60 to Commercial Residential CR-2.5, C-0.25, R-2.5, H-260, which would allow the unbuilt portion of the WMATA land (the Metro site) to generate more housing units.
+The 1992 Master Plan recommended up to 1,403 units for the 45acre Metro site, of which 545 units remain unbuilt.
+This Plan recommends rezoning the Metro site from Residential R-60 to Commercial Residential CR3.0, C-0.5, R-2.75, H-300, which would allow the unbuilt portion of the Washington Metropolitan Area Transit Authority (WMATA) land (the Metro site) to generate more housing units.
 The Plan envisions the Metro site to have a small amount of retail for the surrounding communities and for Metro riders.